artecs-group/RVfpga-sim-addons/Computer_Organization/Lab1/README.md

 - Take a screenshot of the memory viewer at the end of each iteration, showing how the vector evolves.
 - In this code, a simple modification can be made to improve its performance.
 Write modified code, explain why it improves efficiency, and show a screenshot in which the final vector is visible in memory.
 - Modify the code so that it subtracts 1 from the components whose stored value is odd and adds 1 to the components whose stored value is even.
-- Imagine the programmer makes a mistake and instead of the store in the code, they use the following instruction: ```sw s3, 1(t2)```.
-How would this situation be handled in a real system?
-What happens in the simulator?
-Justify your answer with screenshots from the simulator.

 ## Exercise 2